languages spoken in iran

 Finally, in the third stage, there are four groups in New Iranian languages.
 These are South-Western New Iranian Languages, North-Western New Iranian Languages, North-Eastern New Iranian Languages, and South-Eastern New Iranian Languages.
 The first group includes Persian (New Persian), South Luri (dialects), Dari (Afghani Persian), Kumzari, Tajiki (Tajik Persian), Bashkardi, Caucasian Persian/Tati, Farsi dialects, Bakhtiari, Larestan dialects, and North Luri (dialects).
 The second group includes Balochi, Semnani, Kurdish, Sangsari, Gorani, Sivandi, Zaza/Dimli, Tati/Azari dialects, Gilaki, Semnan dialects, Talyshi, Central dialects, Mazandarani, and Laki.
 The third group includes Pashto, Ishkashmi, Ossetic, Sanglichi, Yaghnobi, Zebaki [Pamir Languages], Munji, Shughni-Rushani languages, Yidgha, Yazghulami, Wakhi, and Wanji.
 Central Dialects include Sorani and Mukri also.
 Lastly, the fourth and the last group include Parachi and Ormuri.

-The new Iranian languages were discovered in the period from the 8th century till today.
-Many languages in this group have no grammar structures and writing system because it is unknown.
+The new Iranian languages were discovered from the 8th century until today.
+Many languages in this group have no grammar structures or writing systems because they are unknown.
 But each one of them belongs to a specific region in Iran.
-According to some historical linguistics, some languages may be still hidden due to their extinction even before mankind started to research.
+According to some historical linguistics, some languages may still be hidden due to their extinction even before mankind started to research them.

 Conclusion